BabylonJS/Documentation/content/features/featuresDeepDive/environment/skybox.md

 Enabling ground projection requires a few steps similar to creating a skybox.

-First, create a box without backfaceculling and right below your object.
-The bottom face position needs to be coplanar with where the ground should be in order to enable shadows and ensure they do not suffer from any distortions.
+First, create a box right below your object. **The bottom face position needs to be coplanar with the "fake ground" to support shadows and ensure they do not suffer from any distortions.**

 ```javascript
 const size = 1000;